TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-create-armtemplateissues.md

 ## **Recommended Steps**

-* To familiarize yourself with Azure Resource Manager templates, create a sample template by clicking on **Export Template** in the portal for an existing Azure Database for MariaDB.
+* To familiarize yourself with Azure Resource Manager templates, create a sample template by clicking on **Export Template** in the portal for an existing Azure Database for MariaDB
 * If your deployment is failing:

   * Make sure your the server name is globally unique
   * Required parameters are set and valid.
 See the [Azure Database for MariaDB REST API](https://docs.microsoft.com/rest/api/mariadb) to understand the valid values of the parameters.

 * Poll the status of the operation after you issues the request.
 Most operations are asynchronous and can take a few minutes to complete.

 ## **Recommended Documents**